 So when you look at the Time cover and read the article, be reminded that the childfree trend and efforts to make positive social change have been going on for awhile now.

-And mark in the record books, that on its road to acceptance in modern society, August 1, 2013 was a good day for the childfree.
+And mark in the record books, that on its road to acceptance in modern society, the August 2013 TIME feature was a good day for the childfree.

 Who do you give your nod to?